 The challenge is educating your network about what you do, what kinds of companies you help, and what kinds of help you provide, in the simplest of terms.
 When they are in a conversation, and the subject of business challenges comes up, you can’t expect your friend to say anything more than I’ve got a friend who owns a marketing agency.
 He works with companies like yours and was telling me about a program that increased leads by 50%.
 Would you like me to introduce you?
 You can’t expect much more, but odds are, that’s enough.

-Activating your referral network and the networks of your other leaders take time and follow up.
-You need to stay in touch regularly to reinforce the points you want them to make, encourage them to reach out, strategize specific people, and by all means, ask how you can help them.
+Activating your referral network and the networks of your other leaders takes time and follow-up.
+You need to stay in touch regularly to reinforce the benefits of your agency that you want them to communicate.
+Encourage them to reach out, strategize specific people to target, and by all means, ask how you can help them.
 The best networking is a two-way relationship.

 3. Cold Prospecting